clarino/corona/README.md

 # corona
-Analysis of corona compounds from the Norwegian Newspaper Corpus
+Analysis of corona compounds from the Norwegian Newspaper Corpus.
+These files accompany the CLARIN 2020 presentation entitled *Contagious “corona” compounding in a CLARIN newspaper monitor corpus* by Koenraad De Smedt.

 ## The main result data files are the following: